You have to release them both, your kids and your ex, and let them fly.

 We’ve had issues between us, and I think two people in a relationship will always have issues, but we’ve kept them out of our parental relationships.
 So many divorces before us, I’ve seen angry divorced mom’s trashing their former partner in front of her two kids while waiting on the school bus together.
 And the incidence of Parental Alienation Syndrome (PAS) is also real.
 I can’t imagine using your kids as a chess piece to get back at your former spouse.
 Yikes.

 Today, “in the best interest of the kids” means something very different than it did five years ago.
 Today my kids are 13 and 15.
 They have their own agendas.
 And we all find our way forward with as little conflict as possible, both the kids and their mom.
-Even while there are some big issues and big questions in the legal and financial part of our relationship, the devotion to the kids, and their conflict free child hood, remains our guiding principal.
+Even while there are some big issues and big questions in the legal and financial part of our relationship, the devotion to the kids, and their conflict-free childhood, remains our guiding principle.

 At the core of it, I know we are both doing the best we can.
 Giving her the benefit of the doubt, even when I’m mad as hell at her, is the only route.
 And making sure my issues are cleared up before I am with my kids, that is my responsibility.